“The first and most important step towards success is the feeling that we can succeed.” – Nelson Boswell

 If you meditate one minute in the morning – you get a plus.

-If you are nice to a stranger – you get a plus.
+Oh, if you’re nice to a stranger later on – you get a plus.

-No more minus.
-No more getting down on yourself.
-No more setting the bar too high and stressing to achieve it all.
+No more minus, getting down on yourself or setting the bar too high and stressing to achieve it all.

 So tell me, how have you succeeded already today?
 What pluses have you achieved?